 Approx Annual Funding Amount

-The Bipartisan Infrastructure Law designated $1.4 billion total for the PROTECT discretionary grant program through FY2026.
+The Bipartisan Infrastructure Law designated $1.4 billion total for the PROTECT Competitive Grant Program through FY2026.
 The program includes set asides for rural communities and Indian Tribes.

 Cost Share Requirements